Pedro-Pereira1/sem5pi_23_24_g056_Visualization/Visualization/docs/US_1010/readme.md

 * The robot type has a Code, a Brand and a Model.
 * ex1."Tipo A: Robot marca X modelo Y com capacidade de executar tarefas de vigilância"
 * ex2."Tipo B: Robot marca W modelo Z com capacidade de executar tarefas de vigilância e pickeup&delivery"
+* We will need four labels (Code, Nickname, Serial Number and Description)
+* We will need a label to select the robotType of Robot
+* We will need a button to perform the action
+* We will a notification to inform the operation success.

 ### 3.1.
 Domain Model Excerpt
 ![DomainModelExcerpt](Diagrams/DomainModelExcerpt.svg)